NLeSC/pycoeman/README.md

 The required data is send to the remote nodes using SCP.

 IMPORTANT:
  - The host name must be a valid ssh-reachable host name.
 It is assumed that password-less ssh connections are possible with all the involved hosts.
-So, before running `parcommands/run_parcommands_ssh.py` make sure this is the case.
+So, before running `coeman-par-ssh` make sure this is the case.
 To set password-less connections with remote hosts use SSH keys: generate a key locally with `ssh-keygen` and add a line with the public key in the local machine in `~/.ssh/<key>.pub` to the `~/.ssh/authorized_keys` file in each of the remote hosts.
 - It is assumed that pycoeman and the rest of software which is used by the executed commands is installed in each of the remote hosts.
 The file specified by `<setenv>` is used to load the environment, so at least this file must load pycoeman.

+### Parallel commands in SGE clusters

+The tool `coeman-par-sge` is used to run parallel commands specified by the XML configuration files in SGE clusters, it submits jobs to the cluster queueing system.
+SGE clusters usually have a shared folder where all the nodes can access.
+However, since massive simultaneous access to the shared folder is discouraged, usually local storage in the execution nodes is used when possible.
+For pycomean to work properly, the required data must be in a location that can be accessed from all the cluster nodes computers.
+This tool requires to specify the data directory, a setenv file and local output directory.
+All these files and folders and the XML configuration file must be in a shared folder.
+The tool also requires to specify a remote execution directory.
+This is the directory in each remote node where the execution of the commends will be done.
+To submit the different jobs to the queueing system, run the produced submission script.

+It is assumed that the software locations are shared between all the nodes and that the setenv file will set the environment properly in all the nodes.

 ### Monitoring

 For both sequential and parallel commands, during the execution of each command of the specified in the XML configuration file, the CPU, memory and disk usage of the system are monitored.
 Note that this include monitoring of ALL the processes running at the system while the command is executed.
 Monitoring files are created in the execution folder.
 Concretely a .mon file, a .mon.disk and a .log file.
 The first one contains CPU/MEM usage monitoring, the second one contains disk usage monitoring and the third one is the log produced by the executed command.
-To get statistics of .mon files use `monitor/get_monitor_nums.py` and to get a plot use `monitor/plot_cpu_mem.py`.
-To plot the .mon.disk use `monitor/plot_disk.py`.
+To get statistics of CPU and memory usage use the tool `coeman-mon-stats`, to plot the CPU and memory usage use the tool`coeman-mon-plot-cpu-mem`, and to plot the disk usage use the tool `coeman-mon-plot-disk`.